ciur/papermerge/docs/source/installation/start_etc.rst

 Start Etc
 **********

-Start etc is django command that comes with papermerge.
-It generates configuration files for you.
+Startetc is papermerge command that generates configuration files for you.